StrataBytes/Mal.EDU/README.md

    - Task Schedule the script to start every 45 seconds (or of your choice).
 This simulates the persistence technique used by malware to ensure it remains active.
    - Set the executable to start on boot.
 This helps in understanding how malware ensures its activation with each system start.
    - Remember to hide the EXE file!
 Copy two if need be, one to be seen on startup programs and one for the task scheduler so it cannot be taken out with one stone.

+3. **Removing**
+   - Simply run as admin on the remove.bat file included.

 ## Usage